 After the chiles are roasted they are placed in a big plastic garbage bag to steam.
 This enables one to get the skins off easily.

-is in an air fryer.
+Roasting chiles in an air fryer is so easy.
 I kid you not.
-If you don’t have someone to roast them for you, the air fryer makes a fast job of it.
+If you don't have someone to roast them for you, the air fryer makes a fast job of it.

-It took me a few seasons to really get my chile the way I like it.
+It took me a few seasons to really get my green chili the way I like it.

 Many books say that what I make is a green chile sauce, however you can use it not just as a sauce, but as a soup like any other.